Integrating dy/dx = y²: A practical guide

 Conclusion: A Deeper Understanding of Integration

 Solving the differential equation dy/dx = y² provides valuable insights into the process of solving separable differential equations, the role of the constant of integration, and the significance of singular solutions.
 Through separation of variables, we arrive at a general solution representing a family of hyperbolic curves.
 The initial condition determines the specific solution from this family.
 Understanding the singular solution y = 0 further enriches our comprehension of the problem's nuances.
-While its direct applications might be limited to simpler models, its pedagogical value in illustrating fundamental concepts within calculus and differential equations is undeniable.
-This thorough examination demonstrates the importance of not just finding solutions, but also understanding their implications and limitations.
+And while its direct applications might be limited to simpler models, its pedagogical value in illustrating fundamental concepts within calculus and differential equations is undeniable.
+Even so, this thorough examination demonstrates the importance of not just finding solutions, but also understanding their implications and limitations.
 This knowledge forms a crucial foundation for tackling more complex differential equations encountered in various fields of science and engineering.